mechevarria/demo-nginx-angular/README.md

 # Frontend Angular

 Starter seed project for [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli). [coreui](https://coreui.io/docs/getting-started/introduction/) is already integrated.
-The project is also configured to run on [Openshift](https://www.openshift.com/) with no configuration changes necessary.
+The project is also configured as a [docker](https://docs.docker.com/install/) container

  ![screenshot.png](screenshot.png)